 2. You’re introspective, inquisitive, and aren’t afraid to ask the big questions: Old souls have a vibrant and active inner world.
 There’s always a lot going on in their minds – a lot of synthesizing, processing, and pondering.
 They would rather read a book that stimulates their curiosity, or have a philosophical discussion than watch the Superbowl or frequent a nightclub.
 This thoughtful approach, along with heightened observation skills, makes them the seers of the world.

 3. Material pleasures aren’t as valuable to you as your spiritual journey: Although old souls respect the importance of financial security, they know that there’s a lot more to life than just accumulating riches.
 An old soul would see investment in their personal and spiritual growth as more important than buying clothes with designer labels.
 They’re not the type to rush out to Labor Day sales at sunrise, or parrot about the new features of the latest iPhone.

 4. You feel connected to the world around you and want to make it a better place: If you’re an old soul, you’ll feel a strong pull to spend time in the natural world.
 Being outdoors regenerates you and gives you peace.
 You feel connected to animals, and your fellow human beings, because you know that we’re all ultimately connected.
-This experience of oneness influences old souls to be proactive in advocating environmental and social issues such as climate change and human rights issues.
+This experience of oneness influences old souls to be proactive in advocating environmental and social issues.